Master of Science

 wish to gain an in-depth research experience.
 Thesis MS students

-fulfill about half of their 8 credits in coursework and half by
+fulfill about half of their 8 credits (10 credits, starting in Fall 2017) in coursework and half by

 doing research, which is required as the basis for the thesis.
 To